Why Cold Heading

 The head on a standard indented hex washer screw is an example of upsetting on a single die, 2-blow header.

-The cut off on top is used to make the hex head below.
+The cut off on top is used to make the hex head to the left.

 Backward extrusion uses an angular punch.
 Because the metal has no place to go, it literally flows along the outer perimeter of the punch, backwards.